-Pierre Bouguer was educated in mathematics and hydrography by his father Jean Bouguer, who was a Royal Professor of Hydrography.
+Pierre Bouguer was born in Le Croisic at the French Atlantic coast.
+He was educated in mathematics and hydrography by his father Jean Bouguer, who was a Royal Professor of Hydrography.
 It is believed that Bouguer was a real child prodigy who had a deep understanding of mathematics at the age of only 15.
 In the same year Jean passed away and a new professor of hydrography was sought.
 Pierre applied for the position and due to his brilliance and great knowledge, he was appointed.

 The Prix of the Académie Royale des Sciences

 Pierre Bouguer had a great career ahead, winning the Prix of the Académie Royale des Sciences for the first time in 1727 for his work on masts of ships.
 The second was awarded to Bouguer for his work on the altitudes or stars at the sea and he earned the third for his research on the magnetic declination at sea.